3 ways you can donate to those living in Direct Provision this Christmas

 Here are three easy ways you can make a donation this festive season.

 As we gear up to drop a substantial amount of money on presents for friends and family, why not purchase some nice gifts for families and kids living in DP?

 Direct Provision Donations are currently accepting donations for new toys, clothes, and other suitable gifts this Christmas.
 Due to the Covid-19 pandemic, they cannot accept any used gifts, but secondhand laptops and tablets are welcome.
 As are new beauty and personal hygiene products, dry snacks, and period products.

 The group have made the donating process as easy as possible by introducing a range of collection points across the country.
-Most donations will be accepted until the beginning of December, with later donations also welcome.

 You can find a full list of collection points in Dublin below, or in the rest of Ireland here.

 If you haven't got the time, capacity, or ability to make a physical donation this year but still want to do something, you can always make a cash donation.

 There are a whole host of charities and different groups supporting those living in DP centres and who campaigned tirelessly to end the system, with all centres set to shut in 2024.

 Doras is a group working to protect migrants in Ireland and asylum seekers living in DP.
 You can make a donation to them this Christmas here.

 Christmas is no doubt the busiest time for food banks across the country, so if you're putting together a food hamper for those in need this festive season, don't forget about those who will be spending their Christmas in DP centres.